kinnay/anynet/docs/index.md

 ## Welcome to anynet

 This is a simple asynchronous networking library that I'm using for hobby projects.
-It's based on anyio, so it can be used together with either asyncio, curio or trio.
+It's based on anyio, so it can be used together with either asyncio or trio.

 * [Contributing](#contributing)
 * [API Reference](#api-reference)